 MICROWIRE/PLUS is a serial synchronous communications interface.
-The MICROWIRE/PLUS capability enables the device to interface with any of National Semiconductor's MICROWIRE peripherals (i.e. A/D converters, display drivers, EPROMs etc.) and with other microcontrollers which support the MICROWIRE interface.
-It consists of an 8-bit serial shift register (SIO) with serial data input (SI), serial data output (SO) and serial shift clock (SK).
+The MICROWIRE/PLUS capability enables the device to interface with any of National Semiconductor's MICROWIRE peripherals (i.e. A/D converters, display drivers, E2PROMs etc.) and with other microcontrollers which sperial shift register (SIO) with serial data input (SI), serial data output (SO) and serial shift clock (SK).
 Figure 12 shows a block diagram of the MICROWIRE/PLUS logic.